 Minor slip and fall claims that are uncontested may be settled without an attorney, but you should certainly seek legal representation for a slip and fall case involving permanently disabling injuries or a wrongful death.

 Neblett, Beard & Arsenault's legal team can advocate for your interests throughout the process of resolving your claim.
 This includes gathering evidence of liability, locating experts to testify about your accident-related damages, and negotiating with the insurance company on your behalf.
-Call today to schedule a free, no-obligation initial consultation.
+Contact us online or call us directly at 318.588.6303 to schedule your free consultation.